samimsu/queens-game-linkedin/README.md

 If you would like to help me build LinkedIn's levels or build your own level you can use the [Level Builder](https://queensgame.vercel.app/level-builder).
 You can either paste the image of the level or manually build it.

+### LinkedIn levels

+Easiest way is to use the automated script to build the levels.
+Click [here](https://github.com/samimsu/queens-game-linkedin/blob/main/scripts/README.md) for more info.

 ### By pasting image

 https://github.com/user-attachments/assets/9a7be10f-87c2-4311-a7bf-f0103581f569